Skip to content

 1 / 1

-The company reports that its existing suppliers are continuously monitored to ensure that their practices are in line with its Policy on Sustainable Palm Oil.
-Suppliers found to be noncompliant are required to undertake corrective actions within a certain timeline.
-In line with its policy, the company reports it suspends sourcing from non-compliant suppliers who do not take immediate remedial actions.
+The company reports that it continuously monitors suppliers to ensure the practices align with its sustainable palm oil policy.
+Suppliers found to be non-compliant must undertake corrective actions within a stipulated time.
+It also states that it suspends sourcing from non-compliant suppliers who do not take immediate remedial actions.

 • P